-In a post yesterday I showed how Bonvoy members can locate their free night certificates in the desktop site and the Bonvoy mobile app, and today I’m going to go through the simple process of making a single night reservation with a Marriott Bonvoy free night certificate.
+In this post, I showed how Bonvoy members can locate their free night certificates on the desktop site and the Bonvoy mobile app, so today I’m going to go through the simple process of making a single night reservation with a Marriott Bonvoy free night certificate.

 Posts in this series:

 - How To Find Your Marriott Free Night Certificates In Your Bonvoy Account